Data-Efficient Inference of Neural Fluid Fields via SciML Foundation Model: Methods

 \subsection{How to Utilize SciML Foundation Models for Inferring Real-World Fluid Fields?}

 Inspired by recent works~\cite{mccabe2023multiple,hao2024dpot}, we first develop our SciML foundation model as follows:

 \begin{enumerate}[leftmargin=*] \item \textbf{Architecture.} We adopt a 3D version of the Swin Transformer~\cite{liu2021swin,yang2023swin3d} (6.5M parameters), a popular vision transformer architecture, as our foundation model\footnote{(1) Why not use larger model sizes?
 We will show that, even with a small model, we can already achieve strong improvements.
-Using larger models may further boost forecasting and extract more meaningful features, but this is not the focus of our work.
+Using larger models may further boost performance, but this is not the focus of our work.
 Recent SciML foundation models also consider sizes smaller than 10M parameters~\cite{wang2024cvit,hao2024dpot,ye2024pdeformer,sun2024towards}.
-(2) Architecture choices: Without loss of generality, we adhere to the original design of the Swin Transformer and avoid introducing ad hoc modifications.
+(2) Architecture choices: We adhere to the original design of the Swin Transformer and avoid introducing ad hoc modifications.
 Although recent works on SciML foundation models adopt different architectures~\cite{mccabe2023multiple,hao2024dpot}, the commonly shared aspect of these works is their joint multiphysics pretraining, not their deep network architectures.}.
-It tokenizes input temporal 2D views ($\mathbf{v}([t-T_{in} \cdot \Delta t: t-\Delta t], \cdot)$) with a 3D convolution layer, forwards through efficient windowed attentions, and predicts the next temporal step $\mathbf{v}(t, \cdot)$.
+It tokenizes input temporal 2D frames ($\mathbf{v}([t-T_{in} \cdot \Delta t: t-\Delta t], \cdot)$) with a 3D convolution layer, forwards through efficient windowed attentions, and predicts the next temporal step $\mathbf{v}(t, \cdot)$.
 Without loss of generality and following previous works~\cite{PDEBench2022,mccabe2023multiple,hao2024dpot}, we choose $T_{in}=10$.
 Tuning $T_{in}$ may lead to better performance, but is not the focus of our method.

 \item \textbf{Multiphysics Pretraining.} \phantomsection We utilize the PDEBench dataset~\cite{PDEBench2022} for pretraining.
 Specifically, we pretrain our foundation model on the \ul{joint of diverse simulations} of the following PDEs: both compressible and incompressible Navier-Stokes, shallow water, and reaction-diffusion.
+See Section \ref{sec:sciml} in the supplement for details.
 We sample each equation uniformly, zero-pad channels of PDEs with fewer variables, and match different PDE simulations to the same spatial resolution via interpolation.
 We will experimentally verify the benefits of this multiphysics pretraining in Section~\ref{sec:exp_benefits_pretraining}.